- HanJin

 Features

-One of the most significant differences between the two drones is their camera capabilities.
-The Mavic Pro has a 12-megapixel camera that can capture both JPEG and DNG RAW formats, as well as 4K video at 30fps and 1080p at up to 96fps.
+The disparity in camera capabilities between the two drones is a prominent factor.
+The Mavic Pro boasts a 12-megapixel camera that can seize JPEG and DNG RAW formats, along with recording 4K video at 30fps and 1080p at a maximum of 96fps.

 The Phantom 3 Standard, on the other hand, is a bit larger and heavier, which can make it less convenient to transport.